 When the insurance company receives all its information about your claim from a properly assembled demand package, you can get the settlement you deserve.
 But you do not get the same results from every lawyer.
-You get What’s Right at Sam & Ash, LLP.
+You get What’s Right at Sam & Ash Injury Law.

-Trust Sam & Ash, LLP For Better Results
+Trust Sam & Ash Injury Law For Better Results

 Your own words should never be harmful to your claim.
 You deserve helpful and responsive counsel.
-The personal injury professionals at Sam & Ash, LLP believe communication with our clients is key.
+The personal injury professionals at Sam & Ash Injury Law believe communication with our clients is key.
 The better we are able to understand what you are going through, the more we can help you.